How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 Thats why i try to make this work in HTML to
 -->
 </u></strong>
-<h1 align="center">The history starts from the 1960s with ARPANET.<br/>Connecting everyone through the internet.</h1>
+<h1 align="center">The history starts from the 1960s with ARPANET.
+Connecting everyone through the internet.</h1>

 <!--Have a nice day!-->